 It was in its usual mode one night in mid-December — fast, lively, yet laidback.
 Four small clay ovens called bibingkera were all fired up with coals above and below; every now and then, a vendor carried a large tin pan to the middle of the street and fanned the large chunks of coal until glowing cinders flew, drawing shouts and giggles from frightened passersby.

 The gentle heat below is supposed to lightly bake the cake, the vendor explained, while the harsher heat above is supposed to toast the surface until it becomes golden brown.
-The result is a bibingka fragrant with singed banana leaves, impeccably soft and buttery, with the savory slivers of salted egg blending with the sweetness of the fresh coconut meat.
+The result was a bibingka fragrant with singed banana leaves, impeccably soft and buttery, with the savory slivers of salted egg blending with the sweetness of the fresh coconut meat.

 The stall usually churns out 200 pieces of bibingka every night during December, Ate Baby told The Flame.
 She has been selling puto bumbong and bibingka in the vicinity for 20 years.
 The recipe they use came from her lola (grandmother), who worked at the old Ferino’s branch at the Manila Hotel in the 1960s.